NOAA-EDAB/Rpath/README.md

 Beta version notes:

-v0.0.0.914 - Fixed bug with egg stanza calculation where the Wmat matrix was indexed wrong inthe calculation.
+v0.0.0.915 - Fixed bug with egg stanza calculation where the Wmat matrix was indexed wrong inthe calculation.

+v0.0.0.9014 - Updated adjustment functions.
+Renamed parameter "year" to "sim.year".
+Removed the "gear" parameter from adjust fishing as it is a group and there is never a group/fleet combo that needs to be specified.

 v0.0.0.9013 - Fixed indexing issue with rsim.step and issue with rsim.run modifying initial rsim.scenario data table.